Wednesday, June 7, 2023

 Start early so that you have time to work on multiple drafts before the deadline.
 Try online study tools to help you set manageable targets and increase productivity.
 Good writing takes time, so plan for it.

-Even if you weren’t the perfect student in high school, that’s okay.
-What colleges often desire more is a student who can make a difference in their campus and community; the straight As can come later.
+Don’t stress if you aren’t a high school superstar.
+What colleges really want is someone who can make an impact on their campus and community; the straight As can come later.